 How successful is cataract surgery?

 Cataract surgery has an overall success rate of 98 percent.
-Continuous innovations in techniques and instruments allow cataract surgeons to treat more patients while keeping costs down and improving quality of patient care.
+Continuous innovations in techniques and instruments allow cataract surgeons to treat more patients while keeping costs down and improving the quality of patient care.

-- Cataract Consultation – schedule your surgery dates
+- Cataract Consultation – Schedule your surgery dates

 - A-Scan appointment